nquintana7/nekboy/README.md

 This is a in development Gameboy (DMG-01) Emulator written in Java, during my free time just for fun/ to learn about the architecture.

 ## Status
-* Runs Pokemon Red, with visual bugs.
+* Runs Pokemon Red.
+I haven't played much but so far looks good.
 * Partially implemented MBC1, MBC3 and external ram in order to play Pokemon Red.
 No other MBC Implementation yet.
+Saves are yet not implemented.
 * Passes almost all CPU Instructions Blarggs test.
-* Emulation is a bit slow/CPU heavy, I need to look for ways of making it more efficient.
-* Timer and Interrupts are yet not correctly implemented.
+* Timer and Interrupts are yet not correctly implemented (probably).

 ## Screenshots
 ![Tetris](imgs/pic1.png)